m3g4p0p/watchman.js/README.md

 // The "event" parameter passed to the handler function is
 // an object with the properties "type" ("change" etc.),
-// "property" (the affected property or "undefined" if the
+// "prop" (the affected property or "undefined" if the
 // whole object was affected) and "data" (like the restored
 // state or the changed value).
 When using custom events,
 // it may just contain "type".
 You can also pass additional